TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Analysis

 \begin{lemma} If view $v$ has a good leader~$v_{\ell}$ and~$v_{\ell}$ proposes a log $\Lambda$, then all honest validators participating in the output phase for grade~$1$ of $GA_{v-1}$ input~$\Lambda$ to $GA_v$. \end{lemma}

-\begin{proof} Consider any such honest validator~$v_i$ and its lock $L_{v-1}$, which~$v_i$ outputs with grade~$1$ in $GA_{v-1}$.
-As the leader~$v_{\ell}$ is honest and awake at time~$t_v$, by the consistency property of Graded Agreement,~$v_{\ell}$ outputs~$(L_{v-1}, 0)$ in $GA_{v-1}$ , and does not output any conflicting log with grade~$0$ by the uniqueness property.
+\begin{proof} Consider any such honest validator~$v_i$ and its lock $L_{v-1}$, which~$v_i$ outputs with grade~$1$ in $GA_{v-1}$. {Note that by the Validity property and the fact that any log is an extension of $\genesis$, any honest validator participating in the output phase for grade~$1$ outputs some log extending $\genesis$.} As the leader~$v_{\ell}$ is honest and awake at time~$t_v$, by the Graded Delivery {property} of Graded Agreement,~$v_{\ell}$ outputs~$(L_{v-1}, 0)$ in $GA_{v-1}$ , and, by the Uniqueness property, it does not output any conflicting log with grade~$0$.
 This means that the proposal $\Lambda$ made by leader~$v_{\ell}$ extends~$L_{v-1}$.
 The proposal is received by validator~$v_i$ by time~$t_v + \Delta$, and no other proposal from $v_{\ell}$ is received by~$v_i$ at that point, because the leader is still honest at time $t_v + \Delta$, since $v_{\ell} \not \in B_{t_v + \Delta}$ by definition of a good leader.
-Moreover, no other proposal received by~$v_i$ at this point has higher VRF value, since a good leader for view $v$ has the highest VRF value among all validators from which a proposal might have been received ($H_{t_v} \cup B_{t_v + \Delta})$.
+Moreover, no other proposal received by~$v_i$ at this point has higher VRF value, since a good leader for view $v$ has the highest VRF value among all validators from which a proposal might have been received by ($H_{t_v} \cup B_{t_v + \Delta})$.
 Therefore, validator~$v_i$ inputs $\Lambda$ to $GA_{v}$. \end{proof}

-\begin{theorem}[Reorg resilience] The protocol implemented in Figure~\ref{fig:tob1} satisfies reorg resilience, i.e., proposals from good leaders are decided by all honest validators which are eventually awake for at least $8\Delta$. \end{theorem}
+\begin{lemma} In the protocol in Figure~\ref{fig:tob1}, {if view $v$ has a good leader~$v_{\ell}$ and~$v_{\ell}$ proposes a log $\Lambda$, then any honest validator that after $t_{v+1} - 2\Delta$ is eventually awake for at least $8\Delta$ decides a log extending $\Lambda$.} \end{lemma}